MusicCaaat/RusLyric-Hyphenator/Readme.md

 English Version
 RusLyric Hyphenator / RuSlog

-A professional utility for automatic processing of Russian vocal texts for music notation software (Sibelius, Finale, MuseScore, etc.).
+A professional utility for automatic processing of Russian vocal texts for music notation software (Sibelius, Finale).
 About the Program

 Music notation programs like Sibelius and Finale do not support automatic hyphenation for the Russian language.
 Users are forced to manually split lyrics into syllables or use external services, which is time-consuming.